 Nearly a year to the day after his first appearance on Beat Club, Tim Rose returns with “Hey Joe,” filmed at the same session.
 While it’s odd for the show to take such a long time between airing clips from the same taping, the DLT-accompanied text crawl makes the motive crystal clear.
 We’re informed (in English, for some reason) that although “Hey Joe” had been Jimi Hendrix’s first hit, Rose had done the original version.
 Never mind that this assertion happens to be untrue (the song had been a standard L.A. garage cover for years, with bands as famous as The Byrds and Love recording their versions before Rose); by airing this more obscure version of a famous Hendrix song, Beat Club was able to further its counterculture credentials.
 It is, however, true that Jimi had largely based his slow, bluesy version of the song on Rose’s, which still sounds powerful in this context.
 Rose may lack the electric firepower of Hendrix, but he makes up for it with a passionate vocal performance, which in its gruffer moments almost resembles Captain Beefheart.

 Interstate Roadshow is the most obscure band to appear on this episode by some margin.
 Label mates of The Equals, the band’s only single release, “Grindy Grind,” shares a bit of that band’s signature pounding attack (hell, the b-side was even written by Equals frontman Derv Gordon), with a touch of Strawberry Alarm Clock-style psych thrown in.
 The band performs it spread across the normal Beat Club set, with a couple of unidentified ladies loosely dancing above them on a platform.
 This is one of only two places in this entire episode where you’re aware of the presence of an audience; given the odd construction of this show, it’s possible that this is an outtake from a previous month.
-In any event, it’s one of the more overtly fun performances to be seen this week, and unfortunately the only one not available as a standalone video clip on the internet.
+In any event, it’s one of the more overtly fun performances to be seen this week.

 “Grindy Grind” segues directly into the crashing wah-wah guitar chords and jazzy flute intro to Windmill’s “Big Bertha.”
 The group appears all dressed in white, spiritedly grooving in front of a woodcut windmill design.
 After the powerful intro is through, the song settles into a pleasant enough pop song that sounds essentially like a Dave Dee record with louder drumming.
 Which makes sense, since Windmill turns out to be another band under the control of the Howard-Blaikely writing/management team, just like DDDBM&T was.
 Unlike their previous cash cow, though, Windmill never took off (except in Belgium, where “Big Bertha” somehow made it to #1); they’d only release a couple of singles before lead singer Dick Scott was killed in a car accident in Germany.
 Upon recovering from the loss, the remaining members would go on to reform as the prog band Tonton Macoute.